 The wine list at Swinton Park offers an extensive range of wines, both in terms of grape and region, including a good selection of wines by the glass.

-Here are David’s thoughts on wines for the Game Season.
+Here are some suggested wines for the Game Season:

 The game season is the peak of Swinton Park’s dining year, as the grouse, pheasant, partridge and venison of the estate find their way into Simon Crannage’s kitchen.
 This also the highlight of the wine lover’s calendar, as few dishes show off fine wine better than game.
 Traditionally game was well hung and well cooked, but modern chefs prefer more tender cuts from younger birds and beasts, which will often work better with subtler wines.

 The old maxim of Pinot Noir for feathers and Syrah for fur has much to offer.
 Younger grouse, pheasant and partridge are well matched with Burgundy, especially wines with ten years or more in the cellar which have started to develop the leaf-mould and mushroom character of mature wines.
 We suggest a 2002 Gevrey Chambertin, from a riper vintage and offering the traditional power of the village; or a 1999 Chambolle Musigny, a more delicate and perfumed wine.